dendronhq/dendron-site/vault/dendron.topic.publishing.azure-staticwebapp.md

 ## Pre-requisite

--   you already have your [[workspace under version control|dendron.topic.git]] and a repository on github
+-   you already have your [[workspace under version control|dendron.topic.git]] and a repository on Azure DevOps
 -   you have [[configured|dendron.topic.publishing.quickstart.publishing-your-site#configure-your-notes-for-publication]] your `dendron.yml` for publication

 ## Requirements